-Nothing like a little nip when there’s a nip in the air.
-Minus five Celsius to be precise.
-Socializing in a parka and toque is nothing new to Canadians, but sipping Champagne from an ice glass in an ice palace is a whole different hockey game.
-Such is the case at Hôtel de Glace, built entirely of ice at the Hôtel Valcartier winter playground 20 minutes north of Quebec City and this year on January 1st, the hotel turned 21.
+Socializing in a parka and toque is nothing new to Canadians, but sipping Champagne from an ice glass in an ice hotel is a whole different hockey game.
+Such is the case at Hôtel de Glace, built entirely of ice at the Hôtel Valcartier winter playground, just 20 minutes north of Quebec City.
+This is the only ice hotel in North America which reopened in full on January 16 with the reveal of a glacial grand slide that completes the site made entirely of unconventional materials — 2,300 blocks of ice and 15,000 tons of snow – and it has hot tub and saunas under the stars.

 About 50 artists and sculptors work through December to custom-create a different 40-room Hôtel de Glace each year, open from early January to late March when it melts.
 During last year’s incarnation, we check in at the usual 4pm and wander through the rooms.
 It’s like a rich friend has invited us over to their igloo mansion, all artfully carved ice furniture, dramatically lit ice bars, glistening ice sculptures, glowing fireplaces and hide-covered seating.